carbon-language/carbon-lang/flang/documentation/intrinsics.md

 An `INTRINSIC` statement or attribute may have to be applied to an unrestricted specific name to enable such usage.

-In such usage, the instance of the function that accepts and returns values of the default kinds of the intrinsic types is used.
+When a name is being used as a specific procedure for any purpose other than that of a called function, the specific instance of the function that accepts and returns values of the default kinds of the intrinsic types is used.
 A Fortran `INTERFACE` could be written to define each of these unrestricted specific intrinsic function names.